blangel/leafy/README.md

 |             | Companion Device(1..n)         | `[Pwd]` [secure_storage](https://pub.dev/packages/flutter_secure_storage)     |
 |             | Companion Remote Account(1..n) | `[Pwd]` Companion's `First Seed` Public Key                                   |

 ## Terminology

 ### Self Custody

-Self custody is the process and tools allowing a user to solely control the responsibility of securing the bitcoin encumbrance for the bitcoin the user financially owns.
+Self custody is the process and tools allowing a user to solely control the responsibility of securing the bitcoin the user financially owns.
 Typically, bitcoin is encumbered via a locking script which only requires the possession of a private key.
 Often self-custody is synonymous with possession of a private key.
 However, bitcoin can be encumbered in simpler as well as more complicated ways than a single private key (e.g. set of private keys, preimages, etc).
 To be self-custodial the user must take responsibility for the full encumbrance of their bitcoin.

 ### Self Sovereign

 Leafy views bitcoin ownership as an evolution towards self-sovereignty.
 Self-sovereignty is a superset of self-custody.
 Besides self-custody, it also includes user control over [Bitcoin network connectivity](#customizable-bitcoin-network-connectivity) as well as the ability to freely [exchange bitcoin](#TBD) with others.

+## Open Source

+Leafy ("program"), like Bitcoin ("money"), is [open-source](TBD-github) because ["If the users don't control the program, the program controls the users."](https://www.gnu.org/philosophy/free-software-even-more-important.html).